Simple Limited Partnership (Societate în Comandită Simplă - SCS)

 Chapter 2: Structure

-• may commit to labor contributions as part of their social investment, but these cannot be considered contributions to forming or increasing the company's share capital.
+- may commit to labor contributions as part of their social investment, but these cannot be considered contributions to the formation or increase of the company's share capital.

-• They can also act as managers and are responsible for the company's administration and management.
+- They can also serve as a manager and are responsible for the administration and management of the company.

-• They are entitled to have their names included in the company's registered name.
+- They have the right to have their names included in the company's business name.

-• Limited partners (limited partners with a comma missing after "Limited"): are liable only up to the amount of their invested capital in the company.
+- Limited partners (asociatii comanditari): are liable only up to the amount of their invested capital in the company.
 These partners can be either individuals or legal entities.

 Chapter 3: Mandatory Registers

-• Unique Control Register – acquired from the Financial Administration the Company is affiliated with.
+- Unique Control Register – acquired from the Financial Administration to which the Company belongs.

-• Employees' Record Register – If the company has employees, an electronic register must be kept.
-Usernames and passwords are obtained from the Territorial Labour Inspectorate (ITM) in the county where the company's registered office is located.
+- Employees' Record Register (REVISAL) – if the company has employees.
+This register is in an electronic format, and the username and password are obtained from the Territorial Labour Inspectorate (ITM) in the county where the company's registered office is located.

 Chapter 4: Dissolution & Liquidation

-• Liquidation: The general rules applicable to all types of companies are fully applicable in the case of SCS.
+- Liquidation: the general rules applicable to all types of companies are fully applied in the case of SCS.

 Conclusion: Simple Limited Company